Programa Silvio Santos: 2000s

 Starting in the early 2000s, Silvio Santos began to reduce his Sunday airtime, and by 2006, he was only hosting the Tele Sena lottery drawing on that day.
 Consequently, he started presenting shows that aired during the week, primarily on Wednesdays, such as Show do Milhão, Roda a Roda, Family Feud, Todos contra Um, Pra Ganhar É Só Rodar, Sete e Meio, Eu Compro o Seu Televisor, and Rei Majestade.
 In 2007, Silvio returned to a more prominent role on Sundays on SBT, with the comeback of programs like Tentação, Roda a Roda, and Qual É a Música?, along with the debut of Nada Além da Verdade.

-On June 1, 2008, SBT premiered a new Programa Silvio Santos.
-From this point, the show stopped being a compilation of separate programs and became a grouping of segments.
-The new format included classic games from Silvio's career, aquatic park challenges, and the popular Pergunte para a Maísa segment, where the host asked general questions to then 6-year-old Maisa Silva.
+On June 1, 2008, Programa Silvio Santos returned to being a singular variety show, which included classic games from Silvio's career, aquatic park challenges, and the popular Pergunte para a Maísa segment, where the host asked general questions to then 6-year-old Maisa Silva.
 On August 30, 2009, with the debut of the Eliana show in the afternoons on SBT, Programa Silvio Santos was moved to its current 8:00 p.m. time slot.
 That same year, Silvio Santos began reintroducing classic musical themes from his career, such as "Ritmo de Festa" and "Silvio Santos vem aí."